Deep Conversations with a Three Year Old

 I couldn’t find any of it.

 That was very odd, because I distinctly remembered taking the swimming gear out to the car.
 I checked every nook and cranny of my car several times and it was still nowhere to be found.
-Then I remembered the last place I saw it: in order to free up my hands so I could buckle Curious George in before we left, I had placed the pile of swimming stuff on top of the car.
+Then I remembered the last place I saw it: in order to free up my hands so I could buckle Adgie in before we left, I had placed the pile of swimming stuff on top of the car.

 Oh crap.